barnyp/tpl_airbyte_dbt_dagster_postgres/README.md

 2. **Update Connection Details**:

    You'll find a `profiles.yml` file within the directory.
 This file contains configurations for dbt to connect with your data platform.
-Update this file with your BigQuery connection details.
+Update this file with your Postgres connection details.

 3. **Utilize Environment Variables (Optional but Recommended)**: